Many experts say that buying a home where you live rent-free is not an investment.

 Mental load and responsibility of fixing things and regularly renovating to keep the value your real estate up.
 If you live in a rental, you don’t have to think about these things, and this makes your life easier.

 You pay interest on your mortgage.
-In my example for the loan of 30 years, you have to pay 82.4% of the original value as interest.
+In my example for the loan of 30 years, I have to pay 82.4% of the original value as interest.
 Interest payments mean that in today’s money you pay 162% for your home.

 You have other expenses.
 Insuring your mortgaged home is mandatory.